Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Models and Method

-where $c_{i\sigma}$ ($c_{i\sigma}^\dagger$) annihilates (creates) an electron at site $i$ with spin $\sigma$ and $n_{i\sigma}=c_{i\sigma}^\dagger c_{i\sigma}$ is the density operator.
-The hopping term is governed by the one-electron integral $t_{ij}$ of Wannier wavefunctions at site $i$ and $j$.
-With tight-binding assumption, we constrain the hopping to the nearest and next-nearest neighbors (denoted as $t$ and $t^{\prime}$, respectively).
-The Coulomb interaction is simplified to the on-site Hubbard interaction $U$ and the chemical potential $\mu$ determines the electron filling within the grand canonical ensemble.
-To reflect the electronic structure in LSCO, we use $t^{\prime}=-0.15t$ and $U=8t$ throughout the main text\,\cite{pavarini2001band,yoshida2006systematic}, while the $t^{\prime}$ dependence is discussed in the Supplementary Material (SM)\,\cite{Supp}.
+where $c_{i\sigma}$ ($c_{i\sigma}^\dagger$) annihilates (creates) an electron at site $i$ with spin $\sigma$ and $n_{i\sigma}=c_{i\sigma}^\dagger c_{i\sigma}$ is the corresponding density operator.
+The hopping term is defined by the one-electron integral $t_{ij}$ between Wannier wavefunctions at sites $i$ and $j$.
+Under the tight-binding approximation, we limit the hopping to the nearest and next-nearest neighbors, denoted as $t$ and $t^{\prime}$, respectively.
+This effective model for cuprates simplifies the electronic Coulomb interaction to the on-site Hubbard $U$ term and the average doping to a chemical potential ($\mu$) shift.
+To reflect the LSCO electronic structure determined by first-principles simulations and ARPES fitting\,\cite{pavarini2001band,yoshida2006systematic}, we use $t=250$\,meV, $t^{\prime}=-0.15t$, and $U=8t$ here.
+Notably, the experimental benchmarks for these parameters were obtained for dopings below 30\%.
+Due to the lack of ARPES experiments for the extremely overdoped regime, we assume the parameters in Eq.~\eqref{eq:Hubbard} remain consistent across all doping levels.
+This assumption is supported by the resilience of the simulated charge susceptibilities to variations in band parameters, as discussed in Secs.~\ref{sec:Hubbard} and \ref{sec:phonon}.

+The major simulations in this paper extend the Hubbard models by incorporating additional EPCs.
+We primarily focus on site phonons that couple to the electron density ($n_{i\sigma}$) due to their direct impact on charge.
+When the interaction is local, the resulting model corresponds to the Hubbard-Holstein model, described by the Hamiltonian:

+Here, ${X}_i$ (${P}_i$) denotes the lattice displacement (momentum) at lattice site $i$, $g$ is the onsite EPC strength, $M$ is the phonon oscillator mass (set as $1t^{-1}$), and $\omega_{\rm ph}$ is the phonon frequency.
+In the latter sections of this paper, we also consider non-local EPC, including the nearest-neighbor coupling $g^\prime$, next-nearest-neighbor coupling $g^{\prime\prime}$, next-next-nearest-neighbor coupling $g^{\prime\prime\prime}$, and 4th-nearest-neighbor coupling $g^{\prime\prime\prime\prime}$.
+These models, with these nonlocal EPCs, are collectively referred to as the Hubbard-extended-Holstein (HEH) model:

+Through with various EPCs, it is important to note the on-site Coulomb interaction $U$ remains the dominant interaction in all above models, reinforcing the strongly correlated nature of cuprates.
+As discussed in Sec.~\ref{sec:Hubbard}, this strong correlation is crucial for accurately reproducing the doping dependence observed in experiments and linking it to the well-known 1/8-doped stripes\,\cite{tranquada1995evidence,huang2017numerical}.